 “For God so loved the world, that he gave his only begotten son, that whoever believeth in him should not perish, but have everlasting life” John 3:16 (King James Version)

 Christmas has become an excuse for people to behave recklessly in the name of celebrating.
-In Christmas season, we hear of a lot of partying, drunken driving, spouses leaving their homes to spend time with lovers at the lake, people spending their whole salaries on things they can do without, random sexual coupling and a whole list goes on of unnecessary and inexcusable behaviour.
-Apparently, it is all justified in the name of Christmas.
+The Christmas season is when we hear of a lot of partying, drunken driving, spouses leaving their homes to spend time with lovers at the lake, people spending their whole salaries on things they can do without, random sexual coupling and a whole list of unnecessary and inexcusable behaviour.
+This is all justified in the name of Christmas.

-We are humans; we fail and lack in many ways but the least we can do is embrace the gift of love and respect the memory of the birth of Christ to give us life as our Lord and saviour.
-We live in a religious world and we also have a few atheists that do not believe in God and choose not to participate in such celebrations– which is fine since it is also apparently a free world.
+We are humans, we fail and lack in many ways but the least we can do is embrace the gift of love and respect the memory of the birth of Christ.
+We live in a religious world and we also have a few atheists that do not believe in God and choose not to participate in such celebration.
 But if you believe in God, then you celebrate Christmas along with the rest of the Christian community.

-Whether we party, go home, go to church, the questions remain: Are we celebrating with love?
-Are we honouring the true meaning of Christmas?
-Are we planning to be a blessing to someone today like God blessed the world?
-Show some love today.
-Honour family today.
-Practise forgiveness today.
-And most of all, embrace joy and gratitude.
+Christmas is three days away.
+A day most of us are looking forward to.
+A day most of us plan to celebrate in one way of the other.
+Whether we party, go home, go to church, the questions remains: Are we celebrating with love?
+Are we honouring the true meaning behind Christmas?
+Are we planning to be a blessing to someone on the day like God blessed the world?

 A vibrant writer who gives a great insight on hot topics and issues